Tiwi people: Kinship

 The Tiwi come from a matrilineal descent group, which the Tiwi call "skin".
 This group of "skin" believe pregnancy comes from spirits.
 The Tiwi believe these spirits are unborn, coming from bodies of water.
 This traditional belief system from the Tiwi explains how the man has no physical role in birth, but a male's role is to find a spirit and uncover it, so that it is sent to the wife.
 The kin clan must be the same for the spirit as the wife.
 All Tiwi members have a general kinship to each other.
 This is separated into "close" and "far away" kinship which refers to the distance geographically between the Tiwi people.
-A band unit which is smaller only rely on somebodies sex or marriage.
-This means people such as mother, father, or husband are considered your close kin.
-Smaller units of bands that are dependent through one sex or one marriage only.
-Any person within this emblem are considered your close kin: Like mother, father, sister, & brother.
+A band unit, which is smaller, is determined by somebody's sex or marriage.
+This means people such as a mother, father, or husband are considered one's close kin.
 With this said, acceptance into Tiwi society is often very loose, with traditional Tiwi members naming newcomers in the society as "son" and "daughter."
 This is known as a "far away" kinship where other races were often still considered as outsiders to traditional Tiwi people.